This course stands independently as an introduction to the craft of Lost Wax Casting using the Shell investment technique.

 Course Content (For Sessions 1 & 2)

-By the end of the day participants will have cast a small brass artefact involving the following skills and experiences: (On the day you may choose to upgrade to cast your item in bronze for an extra £10.00)
+By the end of the day participants will have cast a small bronze artefact involving the following skills and experiences:

-- Sprue and mount the wax model on tree
+- Sprue and mount and vent wax model.
+Reasons for tree method

-- Apply 7 to 9 layers of binder and 80 mesh molochite
+- Apply 2 layers of binder and 50/ 80 mesh molochite

 - Melt out wax